-- \\The second Wed. of class to check notebook arrangement - \\Turn in the Notebook for MIDTERM evaluation when due and include the following: - a.
+- The second Wed. of class to check notebook arrangement - Turn in the Notebook for MIDTERM evaluation when due and include the following: - a.
 All clinical site tool graded rubrics for the first half of the semester.
 Pediatric Prep Sheets and Mom-Baby Prep Sheets and/or L & D Charting Sheets should be attached to the appropriate site tool graded rubric (when applicable). - b.
-Clinical Evaluation Tool - c.
-Videos Check Off Sheet with notes from videos (if applicable) - \\ For the FINAL evaluation, turn in your completed responsibility folder and include: - a.
+Clinical Evaluation Tool. - c.
+Videos Completion Sheets. - For the FINAL evaluation, turn in your completed responsibility folder and include: - a.
 ALL clinical site tool graded rubrics, for the entire semester, with the Pediatric Prep Sheets, Mom-Baby Prep Sheets, and Labor & Delivery charting sheets attached to the appropriate site tool graded rubric. - b.
 Clinical Evaluation Tool - c.
-Videos check off sheet (completed at the first of the Pediatric lectures) - d.
+Videos completion sheets (completed at the first of the Pediatric lectures) - d.
 All Clinical drug cards. - e.
 Study Guides for Newborn and Labor and Delivery.